wadeallen/christy_site/about/index.md

 Thanks for visiting my Web site.
 I’d like to introduce myself to you.
 My **training**, as well as **life experiences**, have prepared me for success in helping my clients:

-- Earning a Bachelor of Science degree in Human Ecology from [Liberty University](http://www.liberty.edu/), with a minor in Interior Design has equipped me with fundmental knowledge regarding human environments.
+- Earning a Bachelor of Science degree in Human Ecology from [Liberty University](http://www.liberty.edu/), with a minor in Interior Design has equipped me with fundamental knowledge regarding human environments.
 - Personally relocating several times in my life has aided my understanding of the ins and outs of moving to a new city.
-- Selling and buying 3-4 personal homes allows me to undertand Real Estate transactions from each side.
+- Selling and buying 3-4 personal homes allows me to understand Real Estate transactions from each side.
 - Serving with my husband in ministry since 1994 has created an adeptness for working with people.
 Understanding different personality types is an important factor in negotiating transactions.
 - A love for people and a love for human environments drives my career as a Realtor.
 Helping families find a home that suits their needs is rewarding.
 At the same time, helping sellers capitalize on one of their most valuable assets can prove to be vital as they relocate.
 - I am a mother to three.
 My children have taught me about human nature, patience and fulfilling goals.